TeamHG-Memex/eli5/docs/source/libraries/keras.rst

 * ``targets`` are the output classes to focus on.
 Possible values include:

     - A list of integers (class ID's). *Only the first prediction from the list is currently taken*.
+The list must be length one.

     - None for automatically taking the top prediction of the model.